Take Me to the Moon: Production

 The title of the film is a tribute to the song "Take Me to the Moon" by Chang Yu-sheng, which featured on the soundtrack of the film.

 Reception

 Box office

-Domestically, it received lukewarm response, the film grossed $14.6 million NTD, making it the top 12 Taiwanese film of 2017 and attracted a total of 67,0154 audience.
+Domestically, it received an indifferent response.
+The film grossed $14.6 million NTD, making it the top 12 Taiwanese film of 2017 and attracted an audience of 67,0154 in total.

-In Korea, it was released under the title of "Hi, My Girl (안녕, 나의 소녀)" and attracted a total of 111,541 audience, a higher following than domestic records, making it the 3rd highest grossing Taiwanese Film in Korea of all time.
+In Korea, it was released under the title of "Hi, My Girl (안녕, 나의 소녀)" and attracted an audience of 111,541 in total, a higher following than domestic records, making it the 3rd highest grossing Taiwanese Film in Korea of all time.
 The film made Jasper Liu even more popular in Korea.